 - 4.1.
-An Accessibility Plan and Audit of Pamphill CE First School was commissioned by Ross Bowell, Director of Resources for the Wimborne Academy Trust. - 4.2.
-This is the first Accessibility Audit report undertaken at this School. - 4.3.
+An Accessibility Plan and Audit of Pamphill CE First School was commissioned by Ross Bowell. - 4.2.
+This is the second Accessibility Audit report undertaken at this School. - 4.3.
 Initial information was gathered by an initial fact-finding questionnaire and review of information published on the school website. - 4.4.
-An on-site audit was undertaken on 13/06/2022 using a checklist. - 4.5.
-On the day, the auditor met with Site Manager, Andrew Gibson-Clarke, and Headteacher Mike Wheeler. - 4.6.
+An on-site audit was undertaken on 03/03/2023 using a checklist. - 4.5.
+On the day, the auditor met with Site Manager, Andrew Gibson-Clarke. - 4.6.
 The resulting information was compiled into this Audit Report and Action Plan.